Lee's death sparks hope for Samsung shake-up, dividends

 Investors have long anticipated a further shake-up in the event of Lee’s death, hoping for gains from restructuring to strengthen de facto holding company Samsung C&T’s control of Samsung Electronics, such as Samsung C&T buying an affiliate’s stake in the tech giant.

 Lee is in two trials for suspected accounting fraud and stock price manipulation, as well as for his role in a bribery scandal that triggered the impeachment of former South Korean President Park Geun-hye.
-The second trial is expected to resume hearings on Monday.
+The second trial resumed hearings on Monday.

-Lee is not expected to attend the trial on Monday, as Samsung executives joined other business and political leaders for the second day of funeral services for his father.
+Lee did not attend the trial on Monday, as Samsung executives joined other business and political leaders for the second day of funeral services for his father.

 ($1 = 1,129.1800 won)